FabricAttachedMemory/Emulation/README.md

 be set or exported that represent choices for the script.
 VM images are build from two repos:

-1. A "stock" Debian repo that gets Stretch via vmdebootstrap
+1. A "stock" Debian repo that feeds vmdebootstrap for the bulk of the VM image
 2. An "L4FAME" (Linux for FAME) repo that has about a dozen packages needed by each node.